-System Preservation and Modernization Scoring Factor Poin 1 - T Primary asset condition / effect on condition Poor or failing / substantial improvement 15 Fair / moderate improvement 8 Good / minor improvement 4 Excellent / no improvement 0 2 Enhancements to other assets (Projects elements included in the Poor or falling / substantial improvement 10 project, but not part of the primary project focus ie. Sidewalks with Fair / moderate improvement 7 repaving project) Good / minor improvement 4 Excellent / no improvement 0 3 Use of modern technology to improve efficiency and support ITS Use of innovative technology and/or incorporation of traffic 10 regional efforts (ie. continuous traffic counting equipment, counting technology adaptive signal control, emergency preemption systems) Improvement in technology to current best practices 7 Maintain/repair existing technology 4 Not applicable 0 Total Score = up to - 1 Aobility Scoring Criterion Factor Poir L Existing motorist congestion / effect on motorist congestion Location identified in the CMP network/ substantial (Projects identified in Congestion Management Plan network are improvement 4 able to receive maximum points) Significant existing / substantial improvement 3 Significant existing / moderate or minor improvement 2 Minimal existing / minor improvement 1 No change Negative effect -: Effect on mobility / accommodation of non-motorists Substantial improvement 3 Lifect of mobility / accommodation of non-motorists Moderate improvement 2 · Minimal improvement 1 No effect for non-motorists Negative effect on mobility / accommodation - Effect on connectivity / access (emphasis placed on key emergency Substantial improvement to connectivity through the corridor 3 and evacuation routes) Moderate improvement to connectivity 2 Minimal effect on connectivity 1 No effect on connectivity C Negative effect on connectivity -: Total Score = up to S afety - Criterion Factor Poi Motorist crash history and anticipated safety impact (Note: Location is HSIP eligible and project is anticipated to improve Highway Safety Improvement Program (HSIP) eligible locations are motorist safety 5 determined by MassDOT and includes the 5% percent of locations Location has a demonstrated crash problem and project is anticipated to improve motorist safety 3 in the region based on a severity weighted crash rate) No demonstrated crash problem, but project is anticipated to ·- improve motorist safety 2 No safety improvement anticipated ( The project many adversely affect motorist safety -: Non-motorist crash history and anticipated safety impact Location identified as a HSIP Bicycle or Pedestrian Cluster and international crash matory and anticipated safety impact project is anticipated to improve non-motorist safety 5 Location has a demonstrated safety deficiencies for non- ·- motorists and project is anticipated to improve non-motorist 3 safety SUICEY No demonstrated crash problem, but project is anticipated to 2 No demonstrated crash problem, but project is anticipated to improve non-motorist safety 2 No demonstrated crash problem, but project is anticipated to 2
+Criterion Factor Poir 1 Primary asset condition / effect on condition Poor or failing / substantial improvement 15 Fair / moderate improvement 8 Good / minor improvement 4 Excellent / no improvement 0 2 Enhancements to other assets (Projects elements included in the Poor or falling / substantial improvement 10 2 Enhancements to other assets (Projects elements included in the project, but not part of the primary project focus ie. Sidewalks with Fair / moderate improvement 7 repaving project) Good / minor improvement 4 Excellent / no improvement ( } Use of modern technology to improve efficiency and support ITS Use of innovative technology and/or incorporation of traffic 1 regional efforts (ie. continuous traffic counting equipment, counting technology adaptive signal control, emergency preemption systems) Improvement in technology to current best practices Maintain/repair existing technology Not applicable ( Total Score = up to N Mobility Scoring Criterion Factor Poi Existing motorist congestion / effect on motorist congestion Location identified in the CMP network/ substantial 4 (Projects identified in Congestion Management Plan network are improvement able to receive maximum points) Significant existing / substantial improvement , , Significant existing / moderate or minor improvement Minimal existing / minor improvement No change ( Negative effect Effect on mobility / accommodation of non-motorists Substantial improvement Lifect of mobility / accommodation of non-motorists Moderate improvement Minimal improvement No effect for non-motorists ( Negative effect on mobility / accommodation - Effect on connectivity / access (emphasis placed on key emergency Substantial improvement to connectivity through the corridor 3 and evacuation routes) Moderate improvement to connectivity Minimal effect on connectivity No effect on connectivity ( Negative effect on connectivity Total Score = up to S afety Criterion Factor Poi Motorist crash history and anticipated safety impact (Note: Location is HSIP eligible and project is anticipated to improve Highway Safety Improvement Program (HSIP) eligible locations are motorist safety determined by MassDOT and includes the 5% percent of locations Location has a demonstrated crash problem and project is 3 in the region based on a severity weighted crash rate) anticipated to improve motorist safety ' , , , No demonstrated crash problem, but project is anticipated to improve motorist safety No safety improvement anticipated ( The project many adversely affect motorist safety - Non-motorist crash history and anticipated safety impact Location identified as a HSIP Bicycle or Pedestrian Cluster and project is anticipated to improve non-motorist safety Location has a demonstrated safety deficiencies for non- motorists and project is anticipated to improve non-motorist safety 3 Salety No demonstrated crash problem, but project is anticipated to : No demonstrated crash problem, but project is anticipated to improve non-motorist safety 2 No demonstrated crash problem, but project is anticipated to